jasonsouthgate/mcollective_puppetconf/README.md

 I am running this using the [VMWare Fusion](https://www.vmware.com/products/fusion/fusion-evaluation) Vagrant [provider](http://www.vagrantup.com/vmware).
 I recommend these for stability and speed and have in fact recently run into some serious issues using the freeware Virtualbox.

 Although this Vagrantfile does support the virtualbox provider, you'll have to set the `VAGRANT_PROVIDER` environment variable to `virtualbox` to use it.
-By default it's set to `vmware`.
+By default it's set to `vmware_fusion`.